 Participants will work with the DPMI faculty to explore in-depth the design and management of a development project of their choice.
+The training will be organized in two parts: 1) Different Design Approaches, and 2) Communicating a Design in a Compelling Way.
 They will learn a series of tools/approaches including:

 - Design Thinking: An approach to solving problems through ideation, selection and execution of solutions that ensures deep focus on the problem and root causes.

 - Results Framework: A tool that allows users to articulate the overarching objectives of their proposed intervention and the causal pathway necessary for success

 - (Local) Systems Thinking: A way of understanding complex problems by looking at the relationships between various actors and activities.

 They will also learn to apply a series of lenses to the design and management process:

 - Integration Lens: Recognizing that the lives of individuals and communities have multiple facets that all contribute towards overall quality of life.